 If you’re still interested in the constant “controversy” around Maas, I recommend this blog post.

-In general, there are problematic qualities of her novels, especially the Throne of Glass series.
+In general, there are problematic qualities to her novels, especially the Throne of Glass series.
 There are disappointments related to Maas’ silence as a public figure.
-To be honest, I really like the discourse about the inclusiveness or lack thereof in her books; the discourse about the relationships she writes and the choices she makes.
-I think those conversations are worth way more—are way more nuanced and interesting—than just canceling her or refusing to read her novels on principle.
+To be honest, I really like the discourse about the inclusiveness or lack thereof in her books, as well as the discourse about the relationships she writes and the choices she makes.
+I think those conversations are worth way more—and are way more nuanced and interesting—than just canceling her or refusing to read her novels on principle.

 The most obvious way to handle the controversy around Maas—the method which seems to be woefully undersold—is to READ OTHER DIVERSE AUTHORS!!

 Yes, I read and love reading Sarah J. Maas.
 But I am also a HUGE, HUGE fan of N.K.
 Jemisin, Tracey Deonn, Nnedi Okafor, Sabaa Tahir, Amal El-Mohatar, R.F.
 Kuang, Cixin Liu, and more.
 There are so many diverse, interesting, incredibly talented authors in this space, and despite what booktok or book twitter might have you believe, Maas does not have a monopoly on romantic fantasy readers.
 With each year there are more exciting, diverse authors and novels to discover.